 In the past four decades, China went through a very polluted stretch due to its rapid development, but it has made huge progress in the last decade.
 Most of its major cities now are just above the WHO’s guideline levels for fine particulate matter (PM2.5).

 India remains in a critical state, with routine smogs in its densely populated agglomerations, affecting millions of people everyday.

-Agriculture appeared around 10,000 years ago, and has since become the principal type of land usage on Earth: nearly 50% of all habitable land hass become either crop or pasture.
+Agriculture appeared around 10,000 years ago, and has since become the principal type of land usage on Earth: nearly 50% of all habitable land has become either crop or pasture.

 Sustainable food production is one of the biggest challenges ahead, because climate change threatens food production while our current farming methods degrade our soils.
-Traditional farming techniques have given way to chemical fertilizer-heavy monocultures where soils are left bare after harvest.
-Wind and water erode it and fertilizers make their way to the oceans where they can cause oxygen-depleting algae blooms, also known as dead zones.
+Traditional farming techniques have given way to chemical fertiliser-heavy monocultures where soils are left bare after harvest.
+Wind and water erode it and fertilisers make their way to the oceans where they can cause oxygen-depleting algae blooms, also known as dead zones.

-The current philosophy is to always maximize yields, when it is actually unnecessary.
+The current philosophy is to always maximise yields, when it is actually unnecessary.
 We produce more than we need, and farmers have reported low cereal prices due to overproduction.